 - Take a trip down memory lane and remember your surprise and delight at the different settings in Alice’s Adventures in Wonderland.

-Consider other books and films where the settings played significant roles.
+In addition, consider other books and films where the settings played significant roles.
 For example, Sherlock Holmes, Watership Down, and The Shining.

-How do you personify a setting?
+How do you personify Your Story setting?

 Similar to describing traits in a character profile, decide how each setting will: